SchoolOfCode/bc17-w6-hackathon-make-a-codewars-challenge-v3-BrishaP/Plan.md

         function consonantVowelSwap(stringInput) {};

 Aim to get level 1 completed any maybe move to level 2

+Team planning:
+-Every hour meet up to demo and discuss
+-If you need help, unmute/message in slack to ask for help

 Ticket 2: Plan Your Kata
 Scenario: